RecipeTips.Com Home cooking tips & advice | Knowledge | Summer of Red, White & Blue

 What to look for when buying:

-There are several different varieties of apples to choose from.
-Refer to the Glossary area of this site to learn specific characteristics of the different varieties of apples.
+There are several different varieties of apples to choose from, each having specific characteristics.
 The most important rule when purchasing apples is to stay away from apples that have been bruised.
 The skin of the apple has little to do with the taste of the apple.
 Apples continue to ripen after they have been picked.

 Preparing: